emastra/actor-google-trends-scraper/README.md

 ### Output

-Output is stored in a dataset.
+The scraper's output is stored in a dataset.
 Each item will contain the search term and all values keyed by the corresponding date.

 Example of one output item: